Blunk-electronic/ET/README.md

 # ET - ECAD Electronic Tool
-## An approach to model complex schematic and layouts
+## An approach to model complex schematics and layouts

 ### The Idea behind
 - Most ECAD tools do not allow to open, check and edit multiple designs simultaneously.
 - We need real hierarchic and modular designs.
-- We need a text based an human readable format for design files.
+- We need a text based, machine and human readable format for design files.
 - Design checks provided by common ECAD tools are way too superficial and trivial.
 - Style guides must be checked against.
 - The tool must be highly scripting capable.